-While there have been, and there always will be challenges, and as Autism Awareness Month winds down, the brothers hope their story can serve as inspiration to those worried about autism or living through the realities.
+While there have been, and there always will be challenges, and with Autism Awareness Month here, the brothers hope their story can serve as inspiration to those worried about autism or living through the realities.

 Seeing things others don’t, and vice versa

-Today, the brothers are 34-year-olds, graduates of Oakland University and they reside in their hometown of Lake Orion, Michigan, where they are involved in several tasks.
+Today, the brothers are 36-year-olds, graduates of Oakland University and they reside in their hometown of Lake Orion, Michigan, where they are involved in several tasks.

 Both help out in the athletics department at their alma mater, Lake Orion High School, performing functions such as working clocks, announcing or bookkeeping stats at games.
 Anthony also works full-time at Scripps Middle School, while Sammy is a staff associate at Oakview Middle School.

 They said a few examples that the general public might not know about people who suffer from autism are:

 - Having a different outlook on certain parts of life.
 “Just the ability to maybe not see things other people see, or maybe see things that other people do not see,” Anthony said.
 “For example, you can think that something is happening when it’s not.”